RunestoneInteractive/RunestoneServer/source/Introduction/introduction.rst

 which will be explained in more detail in Chapter 4.
 We also show the length function performing the same role as with previous collections.

-Dictionaries have both methods and operators. :ref:`Table x <tab_dictopers>` and :ref:`Table x <tab_dictmethods>` describe them, and the sessions shows them in action.
+Dictionaries have both methods and operators. :ref:`Table 7 <tab_dictopers>` and :ref:`Table 8 <tab_dictmethods>` describe them, and the session shows them in action.
 The ``keys``, ``values``, and ``items`` methods all return objects that contain the values of interest.
 You can use the ``list`` function to convert them to lists.
 You will also see that there are two variations